Project summary

 Community outreach

 We are committed to proactively engaging and consulting with stakeholders throughout the development process.
-Our community outreach efforts will include but are not limited to, informing stakeholders and neighboring communities of the Project’s proposed design, soliciting feedback and answering questions, and proactively identifying and mitigating concerns.
+Our community outreach efforts include, but are not limited to, informing stakeholders and neighboring communities of the Project’s proposed design, soliciting feedback and answering questions, and proactively identifying and mitigating concerns.

 Community Outreach Representative: Carrice Gardner